Lawmakers have questions for Apple about FaceTime eavesdropping bug

 "As a first step, we believe it is important for Apple to be transparent about its investigation into the Group FaceTime vulnerability and the steps it is taking to protect consumers' privacy," Pallone and Schakowsky wrote.
 "To date, we do not believe Apple has been as transparent as this serious issue requires."

 The letter requests specific information about when the company first learned of the vulnerability and a timeline for Apple's response, including why it took so long to address the bug once it was identified.
-The pair also want to know if any other similar vulnerabilities exist and have questions about testing procedures and what it's doing for those consumers who may have been affected by the bug.
+They also have questions about testing procedures and what the company is doing for those consumers who may have been affected by the bug.

 Apple didn't immediately respond to a request for comment.